Yelp/paasta/docs/source/yelpsoa_configs.rst

     available free CPU, but is guaranteed to get the CPU shares specified.
 For a more detailed read on how this works in practice, see the docs on `isolation <isolation.html>`_.

-    * ``cpu_burst_add``: Number of additional CPUs an instance may use while bursting; if unspecified, PaaSTA defaults to 1.
+  * ``cpu_burst_add``: Maximum number of additional CPUs an instance may use while bursting; if unspecified, PaaSTA defaults to 1.
 For example, if a service specifies that it needs 2 CPUs normally and 1 for burst, the service may go up to 3 CPUs, if needed.

   * ``mem``: Memory (in MB) an instance needs.
 Defaults to 1024 (1GB).
 In Mesos memory is constrained to the specified limit, and tasks will reach